philou/built-in-quality-game/AnimationGuide.md

 ## Blank run

-The blank run is there to help \geveryone get at ease with the game [rules](Rules.md).
+The blank run is there to help everyone get at ease with the game [rules](Rules.md).
 Again, walk around and check that the game is played correctly.

 ## During the game